BIGJRA/BIGJRA.github.io/src/_raw/deso/main_ep_02.md

 On the east side of the town, enter the house on the lower level.
 Agree to help a woman to begin the **Weeping Books** sidequest.

-Enter a house on the northwestern hill to talk to the blue-looking guy, Jarrad, to continue the **Man of the Sea** sidequest.
+Enter a house on the northwestern hill to talk to the blue-looking guy, Jarred, to continue the **Man of the Sea** sidequest.

 TODO: Mention that there's tutors for Spheal and Yamper specifically.
 Pancham erasure!!!

 To continue the story, talk to Aderyn near her gym.

 That's all we can do in Celeste City at the moment, so head back to the Rangers Guild to collect some rewards for the quests we did.
 For finding Trubbish we get $600 and *1 Credit*, and for recruiting Floyd we can get a *Soothe Bell* and *3 Credits*.
-Enter the house south of the Pokemon Center to get your reward for finding Jarrad, a *Water Stone*.
+Enter the house south of the Pokemon Center to get your reward for finding Jarred, a *Water Stone*.

 ## Weeping Hill